 “You can read toughness.
 You can read arm strength.
 You can see decision-making.
 His academic grades were high.
 He had size, leadership, arm strength and the ability to run.”

-Marciniak learned that while not many schools were in hot pursuit, the ones that were had cachet: Penn State, Notre Dame and Tennessee.
+Marciniak learned that while not many schools were in hot pursuit, the ones that were carried cachet: Penn State, Notre Dame and Tennessee.

 Kelly grew up a Penn State fanatic, but Joe Paterno wanted him to play linebacker.
 Kelly passed and committed to Miami.